Psionica/psionica.github.io/docs/psihack.md

 - a brainstorming session on how tools for thought could help in a specific type of knowledge work
 - a quick chat on organizing events on the topic, hopefully with much better names

-Given that the participants themselves are the central part of this experimental event, make sure to fill in a description and potentially a personal website when registering using an Open Collective account.
+Given that participants like you form the central part of this experimental event, make sure to fill in a description and potentially a personal website when registering using an Open Collective account.
 This helps prospective participants get a sense of who's attending and helps you connect with other participants before, during, and after the unconference.

 #### When?